Top 10 Free and Open Source Reporting Tools in 2020

 - It has a dedicated discussion board to solve user problems

-I listed 10 BEST Free and Open Source Reporting Tools for you as a reference.
+I listed 10 Top Free and Open Source Reporting Tools for you as a reference.
 Welcome to take full advantage of it!

 The Excel-like interface is easy for users to generate, export, and print complex reports or irregular reports.
 Its capabilities of excel reporting tools, such as importing data from excel in batches, make creating reports from excel be incredibly convenient.